The universality of the relation between magnetic fields and star formation in galaxies: Introduction

 \section{Introduction}

 Magnetic fields are ubiquitous in the interstellar medium (ISM) of external galaxies \citep{Moss2012, Basu2013, Krause2014, Beck2019, Shukurov_Subramanian_2021, Lopez-Rodriguez2022b}.
 These magnetic fields affect multiple astrophysical processes across different scales, such as inducing gas inflows toward galactic centres \citep{Kim2012} and regulating the collapse of molecular clouds essential for star formation \citep{Hennebelle2019}.
-Magnetic fields properties such as strength and pitch angles have also shown to be in close relationship with the properties of the interstellar medium of the galaxies hosting them \citep{VanEck2015,Chyzy2017,Beck2019, Borlaff2023}.
+Magnetic fields properties such as strength and pitch angles have also been shown to be in a close relationship with the properties of the ISM of the galaxies hosting them \citep{VanEck2015,Chyzy2017,Beck2019, Borlaff2023}.

 Polarimetric observations in radio and far-infrared (FIR) are able to constrain magnetic field orientations, depolarisation, and equipartition-level strengths, yet the derived quantities represent line-of-sight–integrated projections of intrinsically three-dimensional field and emission structures \citep{Beck2015}.
-Cosmological and ISM-scale magnetohydrodynamical (MHD) simulations complement these diagnostics: they follow magnetic amplification and transport in a controlled setting, connect fields to gas phases and feedback channels, and enable energy-budget accounting for magnetic, turbulent, thermal, and cosmic rays (CRs) component without assuming equipartition (e.g. \citealp{Rieder2016, Pakmor2017, Pfrommer2017, MartinAlvarez2021, Martin-Alvarez2023, Martin-Alvarez2024}).
+Cosmological and ISM-scale magnetohydrodynamical (MHD) simulations complement these diagnostics: they follow magnetic amplification and transport in a controlled setting, connect fields to gas phases and feedback channels, and enable energy-budget accounting for magnetic, turbulent, thermal, and cosmic ray (CR) components without assuming equipartition (e.g. \citealp{Rieder2016, Pakmor2017, Pfrommer2017, MartinAlvarez2021, Martin-Alvarez2023, Martin-Alvarez2024}).
 Increasingly sophisticated and quantitatively calibrated, these simulations now provide an effective laboratory for testing theory against observations.